 Every rental starts on the 1st or 15th day of each month.
 If you are lucky and find it before the 1st of the month, you are sorted.
-Otherwise, you probably will need to wait until next month.
+Otherwise, you probably will need to wait until the next month.

-The places are usually rented for 6-12 months minimum and typically come unfurnished.
+All apartments in Vancouver are usually rented for 6-12 months minimum and typically come unfurnished.

 2. Make sure to book accommodation that will end on the upcoming 1st or 15th to give you enough time to find something more permanent.

 A good idea is to book either hostel, Airbnb or hotel.
 We paid $2000 for a month in a beautiful private apartment with Airbnb located just by Science World.

 You can read our guide on five tips for booking your first stay here.